melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 VTS 3D Geospatial Software Stack is a state-of-the-art, full-stack open source platform for 3D geospatial application development.
 Consisting of 3D streaming backend components and of JavaScript and C++ frontend libraries, VTS provides for interactive 3D rendering of geospatial content on the Web, on the desktop or on mobile.

-This plugin integrates the VTS browser library into Unity 3D.
+This plugin integrates the c++ VTS browser library into Unity 3D.

 ## Online Documentation